 While you should definitely review your policy at renewal, there is nothing like the same price volatility experienced by ordinary drivers.

 So while auto-renewing remains a no-no, and you should always double-check if you can get it cheaper, the upwards price pressure on classic cars is much less.

-Do no-claims bonuses give me the same sort of discount for ordinary motor policies?
+Do no-claims bonuses give me the same sort of discount as for ordinary motor policies?

 Years of blemish-free driving will of course stand you in good stead when applying for classic car insurance.